kolosovpetro/HistoryAndOverviewOfPolynomialP/README.md

 - Differential equation (2.1) can be expressed in terms of backward and central differentials, as well as its dynamic equation analogs [19]
-- Definition (1.8) is closely related to discrete convolution, probably some new identities in term of discrete convolution may be found
+- Definition (1.8) is closely related to discrete convolution, probably some new identities in terms of discrete convolution may be found
 - All kind of derivatives (forward, backward, central), including time scale ones can be expressed as double limit similarly to [20]
 - Equation (1.8) approximates odd-power $2m+1$ in some neighborhood of fixed point